fponticelli/tempo/README.md

 In the code above we create an instance of `Store`.
 A Store wraps a `Property`.
 A Property is an observable instance that triggers its own listeners whenever the value that it holds is changed.

-A Store adds to the story its capacity of changing its own state reacting to Actions or messages.
-That is why we need to define the `reducer` function above.
-A reducer as a simple signature of:
+A Store adds to the application its ability to change state in reaction to Actions.
+This State update is defined by the `reducer` function above.
+A reducer as the simple signature of:

 ```ts
 (state: State, action: Action) => State
 ```

-The reducer takes the current state, an action that has been triggered (usually from some user interaction) and returns a new state to replace the original.
+The reducer takes the current State and an Action that has happened (usually from some user interaction) and returns a new state to replace the original.
 A reducer function should not introduce side-effects, like server calls, or perform heavy computations.

-If you want to perform async operations, you can do that observing `store.observable`.
+If you want to perform async operations, you can do that by observing `store.observable`.
 The listeners for this object take three arguments: `(state: State, action: Action, changed: boolean)`.
-In a listener you can for example call a remote service, and once you have an async response, you can invoke `store.process(action)` with a new Action that will be applied to the store.
+In a listener you can, for example, call a remote service.
+Once you have an async response, you can invoke `store.process(action)` with a new Action that will be applied to the store.

 In our example, `reducer` is simply creating a new state where `count` is either incremented or decremented.

-**Note**: `Property` doesn't trigger its own listeners unless the value is actually changed.
-Setting twice the same value will not trigger a change.
-This behavior can be controlled by passing an optional `equal: (a: State, b: State) => boolean` function.
+**Note**: `Property` doesn't trigger its listeners unless the value is actually changed.
+Setting the same value twice will not trigger a second change.
+This behavior can be controlled by passing an optional equivalence `equal: (a: State, b: State) => boolean` function.
 By default, the implementation provided will perform a deep structural comparison.

 ```ts
 const template = div<State, Action>(